jeffprinty/doomsday-calendar-quiz/README.md

   | Oct   | 10/10        |                |
   | Nov   | 11/7         | 9-to-5 at 7-11 |
   | Dec   | 12/12        |                |

+Learn the doomsday for every month
+  Show month, pick day
+  If you only remember one thing, this is useful information

+Remember the doomsday for useful years, this year, next year

+Get weekday for month/day in same year